Do you know how easy it is to ruin your morning smoothie?

 3. The last way to easily ruin your morning smoothie is to load up on the anti-nutrients, which block the good stuff and can cause problems in our bodies if we eat too much.

-If you like to supercharge your morning smoothie with some dark leafy greens, like kale or spinach for example, you probably know that you really should lightly cook these before tossing them in.
+If you like to supercharge your morning smoothie with some dark leafy greens, like chard or spinach for example, you probably know that you really should lightly cook these before tossing them in.
 This decreases the goitrogens, which can cause thyroid issues, and the oxalates, which can cause inflammation and can cause calcium to build up where it shouldn't.
 Well get this: Dr. Cowan's vegetable powders, the ones I told you about above, are the ONLY ones I know of who first steam their greens before dehydrating them.
 (If you never want to get a kidney stone, and trust me, you don't, you definitely want to be careful about oxalates in your diet, especially if you're not taking K2, which helps make sure calcium goes to the right places in your body.
 Read more about that here: Are you Taking Vitamin D or Calcium?
 What You MUST Do First — Scary: My doc didn’t even know.
 Read more about goitrogens here.
 Keep reading for more on oxalates…)

 Dr. Cowan explains it more: